Mati365/ckeditor5-rails/README.md

 #### `translations(*languages)` method

 Defines the translations of CKEditor 5.
 You can pass the language codes as arguments.
-The example below shows how to set the Polish and Spanish translations:
+The example below shows how tell integration to fetch Polish and Spanish translations:

 ```rb
 # config/initializers/ckeditor5.rb